revbayes/revbayes.github.io/tutorials/brownian/index.md

-The model is now entirely specified and we can create a model object containing the entire model graph by providing it with only one of our model variables, *e.g.,*‘sigma‘.
+The model is now entirely specified and we can create a model object containing the entire model graph by providing it with only one of our model variables, *e.g.*, `sigma`.

     mymodel = model(sigma)

-To see what it happing during the MCMC let us make a screen monitor that tracks the rate ‘sigma‘.
+To see what it happing during the MCMC let us make a screen monitor that tracks the rate `sigma`.

     monitors[1] = mnScreen(printgen=10, sigma)

-Additionally, we’ll use a file monitor that does the same thing, but directly stores the values into a file.
+Additionally, we'll use a file monitor that does the same thing, but directly stores the values into a file.

     monitors[2] = mnFile(filename="output/primates_mass_REML.log", printgen=10, separator = TAB, sigma)